SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-6. Run the modified code to view the yearly revenue as a line chart.
+6. **Run** the modified code to display the yearly revenue presented as a line chart.

     ![](./Images2/1/t8-22.png)